Poet, Professor, Prankster

 ---------------------------------------------

 Bill was a prolific writer, a dozen published books, including a centennial anthology of Idaho poets.
-Being a fourth-generation Idahoan and a sixth-generation Westerner gave him special insight in understanding this state parceled from others.
+Being a fourth-generation Idahoan and a sixth-generation Westerner gave him special insight into understanding this state parceled from others.

 I’m not sure I ever witnessed Bill laugh, at least around us, even when we did laughable things.
 When interviewing Bill, he was no-nonsense, knew the answers to our questions, and never stumbled.
-It was obvious he had thought about the bigger questions of Life and had come out the other side unscathed.
+It was obvious he had thought about the larger questions of Life and had come out the other side relatively unscathed.

 The first time Bill appeared in an Outdoor Idaho program was for our 1994 “A City Made of Stone.”
 I wanted something in the program that would contrast with the harsh granite of the City of Rocks National Reserve.

-I had heard that Bill was a poet who taught at the College of Southern Idaho and wrote convincingly of desert landscapes.
+I had heard that Bill was a poet who taught at the College of Southern Idaho and wrote convincingly of Idaho landscapes.
 Maybe we could get him to read something for us.
-It would be the first time anyone had written a poem and read it aloud on Outdoor Idaho.
+It would be the first time anyone had written a poem and then read it aloud on Outdoor Idaho.
 Sometimes that can work.
 Usually it doesn’t.

 We sat him on one of the million nearby rocks, and when he started to read from his book of poetry, I knew we had found our guy. (name the book of poetry)